One of my most beloved breeds is the beautiful chestnut bantam known as the Nankin.

 Even with these struggles, the breed is a joy to raise, and the chicks that hatch are typically very hardy and thrive.

 I have had mixed results when using incubators, my personal best artificial hatch was with a Harris Farms Nurture Right 360 -there will be an incubating and hatching article, stay tuned!

 The Future of the Nankin Bantams

 This breed was entered in the American Poultry Association Standard of Perfection in 2012, it is a recognized breed by the American Bantam Association.

 There was The Nankin Club of America, established in 2006, sadly it appears it has since disbanded as of 2021.
-Efforts are being made by some dedicated breeders to bring the club back!
+Efforts are being made by some dedicated breeders to start a new club over time.

 I highly recommend visiting The Livestock Conservancy website for breeder information, individual breed profiles and to support their mission for our heritage breeds.

 There is a book devoted to this breed: The Nankin Bantam: A Rare and Ancient Fowl by Mark A. Fields, it can be found on Amazon Kindle here

 “Diminutive in size but large in spirit, for over 150 years the Nankin bantam has been poised on the brink of extinction.
 To many, it may seem remarkable that this rare and ancient fowl still exists at all.
 But those few committed stewards who have cared for the breed through the ages have known first-hand that the stranger contemplation is that the breed ever became rare at all.” -Mark A Fields, The Nankin Bantam: A Rare and Ancient Fowl

 Nankin Bantams are birds worthy of fighting for.
 They are full of history, have wonderful personalities, they are sturdy, wonderful mothers, and they are simply a joy to raise!